About Us & News

 Fetal Alcohol Spectrum Disorder matters.
 We educate, network, & share resources - to improve the lives of individuals, families and communities across Newfoundland and Labrador.

-By promoting accurate and credible information, the NL FASD Committee is focused on increasing the awareness of FASD and related issues among individuals, families and communities.
-The Committee believes that such awareness efforts will assist in the prevention of FASD as well as to increase support and functioning for those affected by FASD.
+By promoting accurate and credible information, the NL FASD Board is focused on increasing the awareness of FASD and related issues among individuals, families and communities.
+The Board believes that such awareness efforts will assist in the prevention of FASD as well as to increase support and functioning for those affected by FASD.

 July 8, 2016